 Scott Plank is thoughtful about where to invest, and with whom he wants to invest.
 He is focused exclusively on the mission of the company, the potential social and economic impact to the industry, on building a personal relationship with the founder and executive team, and mutually shared values of building economically, environmentally, and socially sustainable businesses.

 Philanthropy is a key focus for Scott and his family.
 Making an impact on communities and those in need is tied directly into all of his business thinking.
-Scott & Dana’s Family Foundation with their three children, the JS Plank and DM DiCarlo Family Foundation, and War Horse Cities not-for-profit arm, the Community Development Corporation (CDC), have donated over $20 million since 2012.
+Scott & Dana’s Family Foundation with their three children, the Plank DiCarlo Family Foundation, and War Horse Cities not-for-profit arm, the Community Development Corporation (CDC), have donated over $20 million since 2012.
 From designing and improving Baltimore City public schools and various education initiatives, creating and activating community spaces and uniquely transforming police stations into collaborative community amenities, Scott partners with the city, Baltimore City Public schools and diverse non-profits to change lives and impact families and communities.

-Impact Investor & SUPPORTER OF INNOVATION IN ARTISTRY
+Impact Investor & SUPPORTER OF INNOVATION

 Scott Plank's life and work center around pursuing his passion for exploring how built environments can magnify our lives and relationships.
 His love and curiosity for community building was fueled by his many early experiences in life from building homes in Florida, to designing communities at the University of Maryland.